• Access

 You can personalize invitations, cards, gift tags, and more with all of the images Cricut has.

 You can also use images that are specifically designed for drawing with your pens.
-To find them, click on images (located on the left panel of the canvas) and then type in draw in the search box (located on the upper right corner).
+To find them, click on images (located on the left panel of the canvas) and then under “Operation Type” check the “Draw Only” and “Cut + Draw” boxes.

 There are so many images you can use!